 How often should you get a massage?

-Massage frequency really depends on the type of massage you want, the area you want to treat and your budget.
+Massage frequency really depends on the type you want, the area you want to treat and your budget.
 When it comes to your personal needs, speak to a medical professional for advice.

 Do massage guns work?